jeremymartinezq/company-sales-analysis/README.md

 Developed by Jeremy Martinez-Quinones.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see LICENSE file for details.